ghjeong12/maestro-docs/docs/source/hw_supported.rst

 .. image:: images/example_hw.png

-MAESTRO supports any level of hierarchies but only supports uniform clusters (e.g., MAESTRO cannot support an accelerator with a 2D PE array that has irregular number of PEs in each row).
+MAESTRO supports any level of hierarchies but only supports uniform clusters (e.g., MAESTRO does not support an accelerator with a 2D PE array that has irregular number of PEs in each row).